-- 3. Enter the database name.
+- 1. Click Databases in the left tree menu - 2.
+Click the Create tab.
+The Database page appears - 3.
+Enter the Database Name.
 This is the name that the system will use to refer to this database. - 4.
-Select a security database to be associated with this database.
+Select a security database to associate with this database.
 We recommend selecting Security as the security database. - 5.
-Select a schema database to be associated with this database. - 6.
+Select a security database to associate with this database. - 6.
 You may leave the rest of the parameters unchanged or set them according to your needs. - 7.
 Click OK.